Andrew-Lees11/FoodTrackerBackend/README.md

 In order for a real iOS app to connect to a Kitura Server, it needs to be hosted at a public URL that the iOS app can reach.

 Kitura is deployable to any cloud, but the project created with `kitura init` provides additonal files so that it is pre-configured for clouds that support any of Cloud Foundry, Docker or Kubernetes.
 The follow contains the steps to take the Kitura FoodServer and [Deploy to the IBM Cloud using Cloud Foundry](DeployToCloud.md)

+### View a sample Todo list application using Kitura
+This tutorial takes you through the basics of creating a Kitura server.
+To see a completed Todo list application with demonstrations of all HTTP requests go to [iOSSampleKituraKit](https://github.com/IBM-Swift/iOSSampleKituraKit)